According to the myth, that’s Paris. And we don’t mean Paris, Texas.

 Alan Govenar’s new documentary investigates these questions and examines the ways that racism has plagued not only Blacks fleeing the United States, but Africans and people of color in France today.
 The film explores the lives and careers of renowned African Americans who emigrated to Paris, including Josephine Baker, James Baldwin, Richard Wright, Beauford Delaney, Augusta Savage, Barbara Chase-Riboud, and Lois Mailou Jones, and includes rare home movie footage of Henry Ossawa Tanner in Paris.

-Myth of a Colorblind France is very relevant idea for a movie that ties issues of today with art history of the 20th Century.
-Not a perfect film, as it casts too wide a net and in doing so loses punch.
-I feel that more emphasis belongs on the artists themselves rather than on footage of oldsters of today talking about them.
+Myth of a Colorblind France is very relevant idea for a movie that ties social issues of today with art history of the 20th Century.
+Not a perfect film, as it casts a very wide a net and in doing so loses punch.
+I feel that more emphasis belongs on the artists themselves than on footage of oldsters of today discussing them.
 Expose and educate!
 I prefer seeing Richard Wright talk, not someone talking about him.
-Film lost credibility when one of its key talking heads made a goofball historical error and filmmaker, rather than exclude the footage, left it in.
-It’s a documentary.
-Don’t disseminate errors.
+Film lost credibility when one of its key talking heads made an historical error and filmmaker left it in.
 Malcolm X was assassinated in 1965.

 Myth of a Colorblind France | streaming now Virtual Cinema Platform: Vimeo OTT | Ticket price $10